junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 >
 > Dean starts looking for the angel, hoping it's not too late, doesn't dare asking around for fear they know they're close, notice signs of Cas's appearance and grace and cloth pieces here and there, torn trench coats etc., imagining the worst already

-Dean comes back around noon of the third day, with a bruised body and a dislocated shoulder.
+Dean comes back around noon on the third day, with a bruised body and a dislocated shoulder.

-It would have taken him another half-day if he took the usual route, but a thread of thought kept tightening and pulling at the back of his head.
+It would have taken him another half-day if he had taken the usual route, but a thread of thought kept tightening and pulling at the back of his head.
 He can't wave off the irreverent, erotic looks on the people's faces when they look and talk about the angels.
 They make him scared.

-The shortest path in the mountain isn't a road, and falling all the way down could have killed him, if he's not happened to be caught by the bushes.
+The shortest path in the mountain isn't a road, and falling all the way down could have killed him if he hadn't happened to be caught by the bushes.
 Disturbed sand flies into his eyes and nose.
-He lies on the ground on his back, coughing to clear his lung of the sand.
+He lies on the ground on his back, coughing to clear his lungs of the sand.

 Sun glares into his eyes from on top of his head.
 Dean wonders if all the angels are bright like that, or it's just Castiel's.
 He wonders if the angel was clever enough to leave the city already.

 He struggles to roll on the ground and haul himself up, and keeps heading back to the city.
-His footsteps are unsteady from exhaustion and pain, but he wills it to move as fast as he can.
+His footsteps are unsteady from exhaustion and pain, but he wills them to move as fast as he can.

 The city looks the same as when he left.
 Town folks walk along the street, talking loudly -- but not about angels.
 Dean tries to pick a word or two when he passes them by, just to prepare himself, to know what might have happened, but he doesn't get much luck.

 Dean drops the newly collected herbs at home.
-John isn't at home and Sam is sleeping.
+John isn't at home, and Sam is sleeping.
 He decides he can make some meds for Sam later, so he rushes out again.

 His footsteps stagger even more as he approaches the town square.
-For three days, his thought has been wandering around this place, and now, the closer he gets, the more scared he is.
+For three days, his thoughts have been wandering around this place, and now, the closer he gets, the more scared he is.

 *Please.*